 1Password uses the inherent security advantages of encryption-based systems over the flexibility of authentication-based systems.
 By using public key cryptography, 1Password accounts offer secure sharing and, through the authentication-based flexibility of servers, more flexible sync and access management.

 Encryption means that 1Password does not face the kinds of threats a largely authentication-based system would face, and we have used an authentication mechanism that defends against many of the threats faced by many other systems.
 Most of the following statements are a direct consequence of the 1Password security model.

 - AgileBits is only minimally involved in your use of your data.
-We cannot decrypt your data or collect your Master Password, Secret Key, or encryption keys.
+We cannot decrypt your data or collect your 1Password account password, Secret Key, or encryption keys.

 - 1Password’s local security doesn’t depend on gatekeepers, which means its security can’t be undermined by subverting authentication mechanisms.
 Even a total failure of the authentication system used by 1Password accounts would leave the attacker with very little information of value.

 - 1Password’s local security doesn’t depend on authentication-based systems protecting unencrypted data, which means there’s no threat based on removing non-existent gates.

 - The 1Password apps don’t need two-factor authentication.
 1Password accounts use Two Secret Key Derivation (2SKD) to make sure no one can access your data without both your account password and your Secret Key.

 - No matter what happens to AgileBits as a company, you will be able to access data stored locally in the 1Password apps.

 Building a stronger but less flexible security architecture means that what is going on behind the scenes can be very different than what one might imagine.
 It also means that we have had to work a bit harder to bring you the flexibility that you see.
 But it also means 1Password offers the best of both encryption- and authentication-based systems.